 Democracy is meant to give everyday citizens a voice — a say in what happens in the country.
 There are many ways to exercise the rights you have as a U.S. citizen including voting in elections, running for office yourself or supporting candidates in various ways.
 Check out the slideshow below to find out specific ways you can get involved and make a difference.

 Since we're starting with the political process, think about ways you can get involved with local or even state elections close to come.
 Have a favorite candidate?
 Find their website and get in touch with their volunteer coordinator.
-You'll be welcome, and you might be tasked with putting up lawn signs, making phone calls (yes, you can do this from your cell phone at home!) or handing out campaign materials at a mall or a football game.
+You'll be welcomed, and you might be tasked with putting up lawn signs, making phone calls (yes, you can do this from your cell phone at home!) or handing out campaign materials at a mall or a football game.

 Even if you don't have a favorite candidate, you can get in touch with your local republican, democratic, or your chosen political party and they're sure to find you something to do.